Islamic State – Central Africa Province: Activity after the division

 In October 2022, IS-CAP made headlines when militants attacked a Catholic mission in the village of Maboya, setting fire to infrastructure, including a hospital.
 A Catholic nun, Marie-Sylvie Kavuke Vakatsuraki, was burned to death in the hospital, where she worked as a doctor.
 A patient also died.
 At this point, the Congolese forces of IS-CAP had greatly increased their area of operations, grown in numbers, and freed over 2,000 prisoners.
 By late 2022, IS-CAP had reduced its activity, but it once again increased the rate of its attacks in early 2023.
 However, the Islamic State forces were increasingly pushed out of their strongholds by the Ugandan and Congolese troops engaged in Operation Shujaa.
 Regardless, IS-CAP troops managed to destroy PULI, the ADF splinter group which had refused to pledge loyalty to the Islamic State, in January 2023.
 PULI's survivors, including one of Mukulu's sons, mostly agreed to join IS-CAP after their defeat.

 In July 2023, insurgents killed 42 people in the Mpondwe school massacre in western Uganda.
 The attack was attributed to IS-linked ADF militants, and later specifically IS-CAP.
 However, neither IS-Central nor IS-CAP officially claimed the operation as their own; researcher Jacob Zenn concluded that the Islamic State's leadership probably "viewed the school massacre as beyond the pale even for IS, and harmful for IS's reputation globally" and thus wanted to avoid any direct associations.
 By 2024, IS-CAP's ability to operate was increasingly suffering under the continued pressure of Operation Shujaa, noticeably degrading its rate of attacks as well as propaganda output.
 On September 26, 2025, ISCAP released an 18-minute propaganda video, “Dawa (Call) and Jihad,” showcasing combat operations, executions, and forced conversions in northeastern DRC, while framing local conflicts as part of a broader global jihad, calling for migrant fighters from Africa, and signaling the group’s continued operational presence.

+In May 2026, Amaq News Agency claims that the Islamic State – Central Africa Province, launched its first attack in Haut-Uélé, resulting in the death of 6 Congolese soldiers killed, and the wounding of 12.